Career Development

 Through our Career Development department, we provide comprehensive job training and skills development to help people find meaningful, lasting work.
 We understand the challenges of a changing job market and offer support to families as they navigate these changes, aiming to promote self-sufficiency and sustainable employment.

-Supported Employment Programs available
+Some of the Adult Supported Employment Programs available:

 • Apprenticeship – combine classroom instruction with on-the-job training to help you develop skills and knowledge for a new career.